docker/docs/content/manuals/desktop/use-desktop/_index.md

 ## Quick search

-From the Docker Dashboard you can use Quick Search, which is located in the Dashboard header, to search for:
+From the Docker Desktop Dashboard you can use Quick Search, which is located in the Dashboard header, to search for:

 - Any container or Compose application on your local system.
 You can see an overview of associated environment variables or perform quick actions, such as start, stop, or delete.